OctopusDeploy/docs/docs/deployment-examples/java-applications/index.md

 The second option is to use the application server `add-user` script to create a new user, and use these credentials in the Octopus deployment steps.

-### 2. Populate the WildFly/JBoss EAP Deployment Step
+### 2. Populate the WildFly/JBoss EAP deployment step

 The `Deploy to WildFly or Red Hat JBoss EAP` step is used to deploy a package from the Octopus library to a WildFly or Red Hat JBoss EAP instance.